 moms who leave things until the last minute beggars can’t be choosers.
 I was hoping for dinner at Cinderella’s Royal Table inside Cinderella’s Castle, but we were lucky to have been hosted for the Princess lunch at Akershus Royal Banquet Hall, at the Norway pavillion in Epcot, so we at least got to experience a few different restaurants at Disney

 With toddlers in tow, give yourselves plenty of time to get the the restaurant and get organized.
 Out of all our character dining meals, lunch was the easiest to get to and the one meal where we felt the least rushed – either getting to the restaurant, or having to leave.

-After having attended 2 dinners at 1900 Park Fare, the Princess lunch at Akershus in Epcot AND the Sesame Street character breakfast at Beaches Turks & Caicos (what? you think Disney is the only game in town when it comes to character dining? ) I can say with certainty, that regardless of how delicious the food is, your child will eat very little or possibly nothing.
+After having attended 2 dinners at 1900 Park Fare, the Princess lunch at Akershus in Epcot AND the Sesame Street character breakfast at Beaches Turks & Caicos (what? you think character dining at Disney World is the only game in town? ) I can say with certainty, that regardless of how delicious the food is, your child will eat very little or possibly nothing.
 Character dining is great fun, and I was actually surprised at how much

 he who has trouble sitting still for ten seconds my son enjoyed it **see above video**, but neither of my kids ate very much.
 And sadly, my husband and I didn’t get to eat much either as we seemed to be either trying to convince the kids to eat OR attempting to rescue the characters from the condiments the kids somehow managed to get on their hands in spite of not eating.